kannibalox/pyrosimple/docs/custom-code.md

 proxy = engine.open()
 ```

-With this simple setup, `engine` can provide the same kind of high-level views and abstractions
+With this setup, `engine` can provide the same kind of high-level views and abstractions
 seen in `rtcontrol`:

 ```python